Certified eProgram for Risk Prevention

 Chapter 2: Risk Factors for Substance Abuse and Addiction

-• PRESENTATION: Drug Abuse and Addiction Risk Factors.pdf
+• Presentation Slides: Drug Abuse and Addiction Risk Factors.pdf

-• (12:00) Risk factors for drug use and drug abuse by Channel Kahnacademymedicine
+• Video: (12:00) Risk factors for drug use and drug abuse by Channel Kahnacademymedicine

-• What does it mean when something like addiction or depression is genetically influenced?
-Are people who are at risk destined to develop problems?
+• Article: What does it mean when something like addiction or depression is genetically influenced?
 Psycologist Danielle Dick explores how our genes and our environments come together to influence addiction.

-• (01:56) Why Cocaine Is So Incredibly Dangerous Institute of Human Anatomy
+• Video: (01:56) Why Cocaine Is So Incredibly Dangerous Institute of Human Anatomy

 • Chapter 2 Quiz: US DOT-SAP Risk Factors for Substance Abuse